The Big Gundown: Release

 The Big Gundown was released in Italy in March 1967 with a running time of 105 minutes.
-It was released in Spain as El halcón y la presa.
+It was released in Spain as El halcón y la presa (English translation, The Falcon and the Prey).
 On its release in Spain, the climactic cane-field chase was shortened.
 In the United States and United Kingdom, the film was released by Columbia Pictures in 1968.
 Most English-dubbed prints have a runtime of 89 minutes; the cuts therein serve primarily to tighten the film's pacing and remove sequences that do not directly serve the film's plot, although Corbett's character is made to appear to more quickly resort to violence compared to his level-headed characterization in the Italian version.
 Another English version of the film, which runs for 85 minutes, removes all references to the rape and murder which drives the story.
 The film was a moderate success during its US theatrical run, grossing $2 million.

 In December 2013, Grindhouse Releasing, in association with original rights holder Columbia/Sony, re-released the film with two different cuts, the original 110-minute Italian version, and a 95-minute "expanded US cut", which includes three scenes (which also appear in the Italian version) that were prepared for showing on television despite not being present in the original theatrical prints.